C.A.T. Project

 (To include basic study design, measures, results, and notable limitations)

-This study utilizes information from Walkup et al. (2008).
-That study utilized the Coping Cat [now called C.A.T.
-Project for youth aged 12-18] treatment manual to examine predictors and moderators of treatment outcomes among youths meeting criteria for diagnoses of separation anxiety disorder, social phobia, or generalized anxiety disorder who were randomly assigned to receive either Coping Cat, sertraline (SRT), their combination (COMB), or medication management with pill placebo (PBO) in the Child/Adolescent Anxiety Multimodal Study (CAMS).
-Measures utilized include the Multidimensional Anxiety Scale for Children (MASC), Screen for Child Anxiety-Related Emotional Disorders (SCARED), Mood and Feelings Questionnaire (MFQ), Child Anxiety Impact Scale (CAIS), the Physical Symptom Checklist (PSC), Anxiety Disorder Interview Schedule–Clinician Severity Rating (ADIS–CSR), Clinical Global Impression Scale–Severity (CGI–S), Children's Global Assessment Scale (CGAS), State–Trait Anxiety Inventory, A-Trait Scale (STAI–A–Trait), Brief Symptom Inventory (BSI), Brief Family Assessment Measure–III (BFAM–III), and the Caregiver Strain Questionnaire (CSQ).
-Results indicate that in youth with lower levels of baseline symptom severity and less caregiver strain had better outcomes independent of the type of treatment received.
+The study used the same sample as Walkup et al. (2008).
+The purpose of the study was to examine predictors and moderators of treatment outcomes among 488 youths ages 7–17 years meeting criteria for diagnoses of separation anxiety disorder, social phobia, or generalized anxiety disorder in the Child/Adolescent Anxiety Multimodal Study (CAMS).
+Participants were randomly assigned to one of four conditions: Coping CAT, [now called C.A.T.
+Project] for youth aged 12–18, sertraline, a combination of the two therapies, or a placebo drug.
+Measures utilized include the Multidimensional Anxiety Scale for Children (MASC), Screen for Child Anxiety-Related Emotional Disorders (SCARED), Mood and Feelings Questionnaire (MFQ), Child Anxiety Impact Scale (CAIS), the Physical Symptom Checklist (PSC), Anxiety Disorder Interview Schedule–Clinician Severity Rating (ADIS–CSR), Clinical Global Impression Scale–Severity (CGI–S), Children’s Global Assessment Scale (CGAS), State–Trait Anxiety Inventory, A-Trait Scale (STAI–A–Trait), Brief Symptom Inventory (BSI), Brief Family Assessment Measure–III (BFAM–III), and the Caregiver Strain Questionnaire (CSQ).
+Results indicate that youth with lower levels of baseline symptom severity and less caregiver strain had better outcomes independent of the type of treatment received.
 Having more severe and impairing anxiety, greater caregiver strain, and a principal diagnosis of social phobia were associated with less favorable outcomes.
-Limitations include the exclusion of some potential moderators (e.g., comorbid depression) as part of the study design and lack of follow-up.
+Limitations include variability on some potential predictors/moderators was constrained (e.g., youth with comorbid depression were excluded as were children with severe cognitive limitations).

 Length of controlled postintervention follow-up: None.